 What are the causes and risk factors of CRPS?

-CRPS often develops after an injury, trauma, or surgery, but it can also occur spontaneously.
+CRPS often develops after an injury, trauma, or surgery but can also occur spontaneously.
 Risk factors for developing CRPS include a history of trauma, fractures, surgery, prolonged immobilization, psychological factors, and certain medical conditions.

 How is CRPS diagnosed?